2025 Sao Paulo Grand Prix Weekend Information

 WHAT HAS CHANGED AT THE CIRCUIT SINCE LAST YEAR?

-There will be two DRS zones at the 2024 Sao Paulo Grand Prix.
+It’s yet to be announced how many DRS zones there will be at the 2025 Sao Paulo Grand Prix.
+There are usually two DRS zones.
 The activation zones are located on the main straight and between Turns 3 & 4.

 INTERLAGOS TRACK GUIDE